The soccer star loves the Maserati GranTurismo series

 Until this year, the GranTurismo was powered by a 4.2 litre V8 but has now been upgraded to a 4.7 litre engine that gives it more of a kick.
 The power is the same as the previous editions however, running still at a respectable 454 horsepower.
 It is worth mentioning too, that these cars only come in a 6-speed automatic transmission, which was always the intention, given that it is a luxury sport grand tourer.

 It is the ultimate sit back and relax kind of car that can still get you on your toes when the pedal hits the metal.
-It is a great all round sports car then in that sense but then again, with capabilities of 0-100 kmh in just 4.6 seconds and a top speed of 297 km/h, the GranTurismo is more than just a cruiser.
+The Maserati is the ideal, all round sports car then in that sense but then again, with capabilities of 0-100 kmh in just 4.6 seconds and a top speed of 297 km/h, the GranTurismo is far more than just a cruiser.

 It is also with mentioning that here is stiff competition to this car from the Ferrari California and Aston Martin Vantage but while the GranTurismo may not compete in terms of their performance, it makes up for it in appearance.
 The GranTurismo is gorgeous and is less ostentatious than its competitors, offering a great alternative for anyone who looking for a truly authentic grand tourer with class.
 With the general performance aside then, let’s take a look at the exterior of this Italian beauty.